Ingólfshöfði Photo Tour

 early June-mid August

-Be careful, we might close the some of the bookable days if nobody has booked that departure when the time draws near, or depending on vacation of our staff etc. So book sooner than later to make sure the trip will be available.
+Be careful, we might close the some of the bookable days if nobody has booked that departure when the time draws near so book sooner than later to make sure the trip will be available.

 Bring Your Biggest Lenses :-)